callum-hart/immutable-styles/docs.md

 **JSX**

 - Immutable Styles can be written using JSX.
-- Which provides syntax sugar for calling `ImmutableStyles.createStyle(element, attrs, ...children)`.
+- Provides syntax sugar for calling `ImmutableStyles.createStyle(element, attrs, ...children)`.
 - The example above re-written in JSX looks like: